What Is Thai Coconut Chicken Soup?

 VISUAL WALK THROUGH

-Step 1: Prepare the Aromatics
+Step 1.
+Prepare the ingredients.

-Step 5: Season and Finish
+Step 4.
+Season and finish.

 Thai Coconut Chicken Soup(Tom Kha Gai)